tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

     <p>
       Here you can see the suggestions recorded for the first video watched.
       Each watcher got exactly the same recommendations.
-      Each white node in a circle is a different participant to the experiment; each orange node is the title of a suggested video.
+      Each light orange node in a circle is a different participant to the experiment; each orange node is the title of a suggested video.
 The labels are the titles of the suggested videos.
-This might let us believe, each video has 8 recommended videos, suggested to watchers as related content.
-But the scenario was different with the second video.
+Each video has 8 recommended videos, and they were constant for the test duration.
     </p>
   </div>
   <div class="col-sm-7" style="padding-bottom: 30px;">